Subscribe to stay updated

 Whether it’s highlighting additional items in your inventory, providing further support to customers, or using NFC smart labels to make package tracking simpler for shoppers, evergreen opportunities are abundant.

-Even providing a QR code that leads to your website once the customer scans it with their mobile phone can serve as an always-sell moment.
+Even providing a QR code with a logo that leads to your website once the customer scans it with their mobile phone can serve as an always-sell moment.

 No matter which opportunity you implement, you’re offering customers a deal.